-The number of available sensors that is displayed here does not consider sensors in the Paused status for technical reasons.
-However, sensors in the Paused status are not included in the maximum number of sensors that your license allows.
+The number of available sensors does not consider sensors that are in the Paused status for technical reasons.
+However, sensors that are in the Paused status are not included in the maximum number of sensors that your license allows.
 Add the number of your sensors that are in the Paused status to the displayed number to know exactly how many sensors are still available on your installation.

 - Check if you run the most recent version of PRTG.
 You can view your PRTG version under Setup | System Status, section Software Version and Server Information.
 The version number consists of the following parts: year, quarter, version, build.
 For example, if your PRTG version is 126.96.36.1991, this means that you have installed version 52, build 1161, which was released in the second quarter of the year 2019.

 - Check if the selected release channel is still the one that fits your monitoring requirements.
 You can view the release channel you use under Setup | Auto-Update | Status.
 Available channels are Stable (most conservative option), Preview (thoroughly tested), and Canary (for testing only).
 To select a different release channel, click the Select Other Release Channel link.